 - Are customers simply avoiding the stampedes and fights to get discounts on a few items?

 - Are customers avoiding long lines to get into stores and pay for merchandise?

 According to the National Retail Federation, any or all of these might account for low holiday sales.
 So might consumer confidence, which has rebounded nationally, but might still dampen some shoppers still reeling from job loss, bankruptcy, and foreclosure.

-Might there be other causes for poor holiday sales?
+Might there be other causes of poor holiday sales?

-Also called Generation C, connected consumers are (according the Brian Solis):
+Also called Generation C, connected consumers are (according to Brian Solis):

 their behavior is noticeably dissimilar to that of their traditional counterparts.
 The connected customer is the stranger you must get to know as in comparison to the customers of the past, this group is only growing and it’s traversing demographics.
 As such, the connected customer becomes what we can or should now refer to as Generation C where the “C” represents connectedness.

 In his book, The End of Business as Usual, Solis depicts connected consumers as a lifestyle, not a demographic.
 In fact, Solis contends, and I concur, connected consumers exist in every demographic, although they’re a little skewed toward women.

 Rather than developing strategies to capture the elusive Millenial, Solis argues businesses need to understand and satisfy the needs of connected consumers, a group larger and with more buying power than Millenials alone — although a large percentage of Millenials are connected consumers.